1.800.858.7378 npic@ace.orst.edu

 We're open from 8:00AM to 12:00PM Pacific Time, Mon-Fri

-There are many ways to control the COVID-19 virus, not just with disinfectants.
-A layered approach to cleaning and virus control may be lower risk for your health.
-A combination of methods can help stop the virus from spreading.
+There are many ways to control viruses and germs, not just with disinfectants.
+A combination of methods that includes cleaning and targeted use of disinfectants can help stop the spread of disease and may be lower risk for your health.

 You might find the following information useful if you're a teacher or work in child care, health care, public transportation, food service and grocery, cleaning services, housekeeping, or a similar job.